 Why?
 Because commission-based grant writing is considered unethical and is not part of grant writing best practices.
 Here are some reasons why:

 - If the grant is not funded, the grant writer does not get paid—even though they did the work and submitted a high-quality proposal.

 - Most funders do not allow organizations to include grant writing costs in proposal budgets.

 - The practice of commission-based grant writing devalues the actual skill and experience of grant writers.

-- Note: Many organizations exist to protect the professionals in our field with a code of ethics.
+- Many organizations exist to protect the professionals in our field with a code of ethics.
 The Association of Fundraising Professionals (AFP) is one such organization.
-AFP’s Code of Ethical Standards includes not accepting compensation or entering into a contract that is based on a percentage of contributions: nor shall members accept finder’s fees or contingent fees.
+AFP’s Code of Ethical Standards states that: “Members shall not accept compensation or enter into a contract that is based on a percentage of contributions; nor shall members accept finder’s fees or contingent fees.”

+To break it down further, consider this analogy.
 If you go to a doctor because you are sick, do you say, “I’m only going to pay you if you cure me”?
 No, of course not.
-We understand that a doctors’ work is not an exact science.
+We understand that a doctor’s work is not an exact science.
 They may or may not be able to cure you.
-That said, no one would think of saying they weren’t going to pay for the office visit or fees associated with medicines that ‘might’ cure the problem.
+That said, no one would think of saying they weren’t going to pay for the office visit or fees associated with medications that “might” cure the problem.
 So why expect grant writers to write quality applications and not be paid for that work?
-No one has control over board grant funding decisions.
-Therefore, a grant writer, submitting a complete and compelling proposal, should not be penalized if a grant is not funded.
+Applicants do not have final control over funding decisions.
+Therefore, a grant writer who has produced a complete and compelling proposal should not be penalized if a grant is not funded.

 When we set out to write this article, we figured it would be a few hundred words and a couple of bullet points.
 But the truth is that understanding the cost of quality grant writing can be complex.
 Whether you’re a nonprofit or a grant writer, there are many factors at play when determining grant writing fees.